 3. What size gate do I need?

 Gates come in a variety of sizes.
 You’ll need to measure the opening where you’ll use the gate to determine the size.
 A lot of gates are adjustable, so getting a bigger gate that can also fit your space is a good option.
 That way if you move or need it in a bigger area, you don’t need to buy a new one.
-However, if you want the most space when stored, getting the smallest size that will fit is best.
+However, if you want the most space when stored, get the smallest size that will fit.

 4. What do I do with the gate when I’m not using it?

 You’ll have to decide what you prefer for this.
 Some gates have to be detached and put away.
 Others fold into small rectangles against the wall.
 The mesh usually rolls up into a little post.
 Any of these are fine.
 It just depends on personal preference.

 As with anything that you’re using around your child, supervision is always best.
 Since the main purpose of the gate is to keep your child safe, there’s a little more leeway here.
 I would watch your child around the gate for a few days once it’s installed to see what kinds of dangers could arise.
 Are they able to climb over it?
 Are they strong enough to knock it over or open the latch?
 Can they get their arms and/or legs stuck between the bars?
 You’ll want to know these answers before you leave your child unattended near the gate.
 And I would still recommend that you check in on them often.

 Whether you’re just trying to take a quick shower or are working from home, you want to know that your baby is somewhere safe.
 Baby gates are a great way to contain your child when you have other things you need to get done.
 They also protect them from dangerous objects or areas in your house.

 When shopping for a gate, ask yourself these questions first.
 Where do I want to put the gate and how big is the opening?
 Do I have multiple areas where I might want to use the gate?
 Am I worried about animals or children climbing on the gate?
 Do I want something that saves me a lot of space when it’s opened or am I more concerned with how the gate looks?